typora/typora-issues/README.md

 [Typora](http://typora.io) is a minimal markdown editor, providing new ways for reading and writing markdown.
 It is currently in beta.

 Typora is commercial software (not open source), but is free during beta.
-[Typora on GitHub](https://github.com/typora) supports collaboration between its developer, [Abner Lee](http://abnerlee.github.io), and its *user community*, providing a place to transparently report issues, collect feedback and discuss future direction.
+[Typora on GitHub](https://github.com/typora) supports collaboration between its developer, and its *user community*, providing a place to transparently report issues, collect feedback and discuss future direction.
 It also provides open source resources for user customization of themes.

 # The Typora Issues Repo